anbclausen/optifuzz/README.md

 make visualize                      # ???

-make all                            # runs the whole pipeline: generates, moves,
+make all pn=? md=? c=?              # runs the whole pipeline: generates, moves,
                                     # inspects, fuzzes and analyzes

 make clean                          # cleans all generated files in all steps of